cdfq384903/MonotonicOptimalBinning/README.md

 </p>

 ### Print WoE result
-The code below shows the execution of the printWithoutCname macro with recommended parameters. <br>
+The code below shows the execution of the `%printWithoutCname()` macro with recommended parameters. <br>

 ```
 %printWithoutCname(lib_name);
 ```

 #### Arguments
-1. **`lib_name`** </br>
+1. **`lib_name`** <br>
-Default: None </br>
+Default: None <br>
-Suggestion: The library which will be assigned for storing the woe summary result. </br>
+Suggestion: The library which will be assigned for storing the woe summary result. <br>
 The `lib_name` argument defines the library which will be assigned for storing woe summary result.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means that the `printWithoutCname` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

 #### Output
-The output of runing printWithoutCname macro.
-It shows the result of all variable which was discretized.
+The output of runing `%printWithoutCname()` macro.
+It shows the result of all variable which was discretized. <br>
 <p align="center">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/printWithoutCname.png" alt=""/>
 </p>

 ### Generate the IV summary table
-The code below shows the execution of the `getIvPerVar` macro with recommended parameters. <br>
+The code below shows the execution of the `%getIvPerVar()` macro with recommended parameters. <br>

 ```
 %getIvPerVar(lib_name, min_iv, min_obs_rate, max_obs_rate, min_bin_size, max_bin_size, min_bad_count);
 ```

 #### Arguments
-1. **`lib_name`** </br>
+1. **`lib_name`** <br>
-Default: None </br>
+Default: None <br>
-Suggestion: The library which will be loaded and show IV summary result. </br>
+Suggestion: The library which will be loaded and show IV summary result. <br>
 The `lib_name` argument defines the library which will be loaded and show IV summary result.
-For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `printWithoutCname` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
+For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
-2. **`min_iv`** </br>
+2. **`min_iv`** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The minimum threshold of information value.
-Usually set more higher than 0.1. </br>
+Usually set more higher than 0.1. <br>
 The `min_iv` argument defines the minimum threshold of information value.
-For example, in MainMonotonicFirstBining.sas script you can try 0.1.
-It means the getIvPerVar macro will show IV pass result if IV higher than 0.1.
+For example, in MainMonotonicFirstBining.sas script you can try 0.1, which means the `%getIvPerVar()` macro will show IV pass result if IV higher than 0.1.

-3. **`min_obs_rate`** </br>
+3. **`min_obs_rate`** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The minimum threshold of observation rate.
-Usually set at least 0.05. </br>
+Usually set at least 0.05. <br>
 The `min_obs_rate` argument defines minimum threshold of observation rate.
-For example, in MainMonotonicFirstBining.sas script you can try 0.05.
-It means the getIvPerVar macro will show observation rate pass result if value higher than 0.05 and lower than max_obs_rate.
+For example, in MainMonotonicFirstBining.sas script you can try 0.05, which means the `%getIvPerVar()` macro will show observation rate pass result if value higher than 0.05 and lower than max_obs_rate.

-4. **`max_obs_rate`** </br>
+4. **`max_obs_rate`** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The maximum threshold of observation rate.
-Usually set around 0.8. </br>
+Usually set around 0.8. <br>
 The `max_obs_rate` argument defines maximum threshold of observation rate.
-For example, in MainMonotonicFirstBining.sas script you can try 0.8.
-It means the getIvPerVar macro will show observation rate pass result if value lower than 0.8 and higher than min_obs_rate.
+For example, in MainMonotonicFirstBining.sas script you can try 0.8, which means the `%getIvPerVar()` macro will show observation rate pass result if value lower than 0.8 and higher than min_obs_rate.

-5. **`min_bin_size`** </br>
+5. **`min_bin_size`** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The minimum threshold of bins size.
-Usually set at least 3. </br>
+Usually set at least 3. <br>
 The `min_bin_size` argument defines the minimum threshold of bins size.
-For example, in MainMonotonicFirstBining.sas script you can try 3.
-It means the getIvPerVar macro will show bins size pass result if value higher than 3 and lower than max_bin_size.
+For example, in MainMonotonicFirstBining.sas script you can try 3, which means the `%getIvPerVar()` macro will show bins size pass result if value higher than 3 and lower than max_bin_size.

-6. **`max_bin_size`** </br>
+6. **`max_bin_size`** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The maximum threshold of bins size.
-Usually set at least 10. </br>
+Usually set at least 10. <br>
 The `max_bin_size` argument defines the maximum threshold of bins size.
-For example, in MainMonotonicFirstBining.sas script you can try 10.
-It means the getIvPerVar macro will show bins size pass result if value lower than 10 and higher than min_bin_size.
+For example, in MainMonotonicFirstBining.sas script you can try 10, which means the `%getIvPerVar()` macro will show bins size pass result if value lower than 10 and higher than min_bin_size.

-7. **`min_bad_count`** </br>
+7. **`min_bad_count`** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The minimum threshold of bad count.
-Usually set at least 1. </br>
+Usually set at least 1. <br>
 The `min_bad_count` argument defines the minimum threshold of bad count.
-For example, in MainMonotonicFirstBining.sas script you can try 1.
-It means the getIvPerVar macro will show bad count result if value higher than 1 and higher than min_bad_count.
+For example, in MainMonotonicFirstBining.sas script you can try 1, which means the `%getIvPerVar()` macro will show bad count result if value higher than 1 and higher than min_bad_count.

 #### Output
-The output of runing getIvPerVar macro.
+The output of runing `%getIvPerVar()` macro.
 It shows the IV information for all discretized variable.
 There are some additional notes.
 1. `iv`: the information value per each discretized variable.
 2. `is_iv_pass`: true(1) if IV higher than min_iv else than false(0).
 3. `is_obs_pass`: true(1) if observation rate between min_obs_rate and max_obs_rate else then false(0).